viet34tqc/notebook/technical-terms.md

 Compare with API:

 - API is also a way for 2 applications to communicate with each other.
 However, API is request driven, that means 2 application communicate when client sends the request and server responses
-- Webhooks is event-driven, clients don't need to send the request to server, server will automatically send payload as a POST request to client’s webhook URL when specified event occurs
+- Webhooks is event-driven, clients don't need to send the request to server, server will automatically send payload as a POST request to client's webhook URL when specified event occurs

 ## Object reference (reference) in JS